Relic gravitational waves from primordial gravitational collapses

-It has long been expected~\cite{Hawke:2002rf,Musco:2004ak,Musco:2012au,Bloomfield:2015ila,Garcia-Bellido:2019vlf, Carr:2019hud} that an outgoing sound shell~\cite{Deng:2017uwc,Deng:2018cxb,Deng:2020pxo,Deng:2020mds} will form along with primordial black hole (PBH) formation from gravitational collapse of a sufficiently large density perturbation of horizon size.
-In this \textit{Letter}, we will report a new source of SGWBs induced by the superposition of sound waves from gravitational collapses of large density perturbations of horizon size in the early Universe via full numerical relativity.
-The details of numerical simulations are presented separately in an accompanying long paper~\cite{Ning:2025ogq} on the long-time evolution of such large density perturbations.
+It has long been expected~\cite{Hawke:2002rf,Musco:2004ak,Musco:2012au,Bloomfield:2015ila,Garcia-Bellido:2019vlf, Carr:2019hud} that an outgoing sound shell~\cite{Deng:2017uwc,Deng:2018cxb,Deng:2020pxo,Deng:2020mds} will form along with primordial black hole (PBH) formation from gravitational collapse of a sufficiently large density perturbation of horizon size. \black{In this \textit{Letter}, we report a hybrid numerical analysis of the SGWB induced by the superposition of sound waves from gravitational collapses of large density perturbations of horizon size in the early Universe.
+This provides a crucial extension to studies of scalar-induced gravitational waves (SIGWs), as it captures, for the first time, the inherently non-perturbative dynamics of the source.} The details of numerical simulations are presented separately in \black{two} accompanying long papers~\cite{Ning:2025ogq,Ning:2025yvj} on the long-time evolution of such large density perturbations.
 This \textit{Letter} will focus on the GW phenomenology even if these density perturbations are not large enough to form PBHs.

 \textit{\textbf{Sound waves from density perturbations.}---} PBHs can form in the early Universe if the perturbation amplitude exceeds a critical threshold~\cite{Carr:1974nx, Hawking:1971ei}.
 For those density perturbations of horizon size that are not sufficiently dense to result in PBH formation, bounces occur, and a shell of density contrast dubbed sound wave propagates outwards, as shown in previous numerical simulation results~\cite{Hawke:2002rf, Musco:2004ak, Bloomfield:2015ila, Musco:2012au}.
 In the accompanying long paper~\cite{Ning:2025ogq}, we find that the sound wave could also form for the case with PBH formation, and hence, we will follow the numerical treatment of the PBH formation.